demian91/Simple-P4runtime-Controller/README.md

  }
  ```

-##Packet-Out messages
+### Packet-Out messages
-To the beginning of each packet Out message a special header, containing te egress port is appended.
-These value is set at the controller (as metadata in the buildPacketOut function)
+At the beginning of each packet Out message, a special header containing the egress port is appended.
+This value is set at the controller (as metadata in the buildPacketOut function)

 ```bash
  @controller_header("packet_in")